DIVIgor/seafood_shop/README.md

 - [Illustrations](#illustrations)

 ## Introduction
-My friend asked me if I could create a simple catalog app with WordPress.
+My friend asked me if I could create a simple catalog app with something like WordPress for him.
 I haven't ever worked with WordPress.
 So I wondered if there exists a Python framework or module that could give the same or even better functionality.
 And I've found two Django-based modules: Django CMS and Wagtail.
 After testing both, I've chosen Wagtail as the perfect one.
 So this app has been created to try the module's functionality.
 And I really like the result.

-So, let me introduce **The Seafood Shop** — a site catalog with a content management system.
+So, let me introduce **The Seafood Shop** — a site catalog with content management system.

 ## Web page
 https://pycaramba.pythonanywhere.com/